Azure Arc-enabled SQL Server

 - SUSE Linux Enterprise Server (SLES) 15 (x64)

-To connect the SQL Server instances and the hosting machine to Azure Arc, you must have a user account or Azure service principal with privileges to perform the following actions:
+To connect the SQL Server instances and the hosting machine to Azure Arc, you must have a user account or Azure service principal with Contributor role for the resource group in which the SQL Server will be managed.

 Azure subscription and service limits